-I recently blogged about a well-known BBC political reporter who has a Neuroendocrine Cancer with a Lung Primary.
+I recently blogged about a well-known BBC political reporter who has Neuroendocrine Cancer with a Lung Primary.
 However, in the usual media ‘double speak’ which can sometimes pervade the coverage of such events, he is said to have Lung Cancer.
-As I said in that blog, sometimes with Neuroendocrine Cancer – the devil is in the detail and you just need to dig to find it.
+As I said in that article, sometimes with Neuroendocrine Cancer – the devil is in the detail and you just need to dig to find it.
 Annoying, we shouldn’t need to dig as he doesn’t have Lung Cancer.
 I wrote about this anatomical issue here.
 This is exactly what happened to Steve Jobs and Aretha Franklin.

-No sooner had I published this blog, when I was alerted to the broadcasting of a film about rock star Wilko Johnson who has the most amazing story to tell.
+No sooner had I published the Nick Robinson article, I was alerted to the broadcasting of a film about rock star Wilko Johnson who has the most amazing story to tell.
 Wilko is a former member of Dr Feelgood, a famous British R&B band who were pretty popular in the 60s/70s/80s and remains so today.
 He was once also part of the Blockheads group supporting Ian Dury.

 In 2014, Wilko was diagnosed with Pancreatic Cancer and was told he had a year to live.
 One year later, a photographer friend Charlie Chan (who just happened to be a doctor) commented that he looked too well and was still doing his routine and fast-paced musical performance, that something was perhaps not right about this diagnosis.
-To cut a long story short, he was retested and re-diagnosed with a Neuroendocrine Cancer with a primary in the pancreas.
-However, it was a large tumour (7 lbs 8oz in weight and the size of a melon) and the surgery was ‘extreme’ with a lower than normal chance of survival.
+To cut a long story short, he was retested and re-diagnosed with Neuroendocrine Cancer with a primary in the pancreas.
+However, it was a large tumour (7 lbs 8oz in weight and the size of a melon) and the surgery was ‘extreme’ taking 11 hours and with a lower-than-normal chance of survival.
 He seems to be doing OK so far.
 However, the ‘double speak’ is also being used in his case as nearly all reports and news articles state he has Pancreatic Cancer.

-There is not a single mention of Neuroendocrine Cancer (unfortunately) and you can find it on YouTube by clicking here.
-(YouTube has a habit of deleting films so let me know if the link stops working).
+There is not a single mention of Neuroendocrine Cancer (unfortunately).
 However, the film came out on DVD 11 Dec 2015.
-There might be limitations on playback in non-UK countries but WATCH THE TRAILER by clicking here
+There might be limitations on playback in non-UK countries but WATCH THE TRAILER click here

 There’s also an interesting interview with Roger Daltrey (member of The Who and friend of Wilko).
-There is more detail of this “other” cancer and his recuperation but again the word Neuroendocrine is not mentioned.
-WATCH HERE
+There is more detail about this “other” cancer and his recuperation but again the word Neuroendocrine is not mentioned.
+Watch Here

-Here is the gig with Roger Daltrey, which Wilko thought this would be his last.
-WATCH HERE
+Here is the gig with Roger Daltrey, which Wilko thought would be his last.
+Watch Here

 Having watched the film, I now have more sympathy with Wilko’s position and there’s a bit of me thinking we might hear some more about his condition downstream ………..